Climdyn/qgs/documentation/source/files/model/oro_model.rst

 These fields can be specified in the model by setting the (non-dimensional) vectors :attr:`~params.params.ScaleParams.hk` and :attr:`~params.params.AtmosphericTemperatureParams.thetas` (:math:`h` is scaled by the characteristic height :math:`H_{\rm a}` of each layer, :math:`\theta^\star` is scaled by :math:`A f_0^2 L^2` (see section below)).
-These spectral expansions of the fields involved in the `quasi-geostrophic`_ model give its name to the present implementation.

 Ordinary differential equations
 -------------------------------